 Susan Moffat is a fine art documentary photographer, curator, and educator based in Falmouth, Massachusetts.
-Her fine art and social documentary images explore culture and humanity.
-The current work, Chasing Coal, is based on memories and images of the coal industry and her family's past coal mining company in northeastern Pennsylvania.
+Her social documentary images explore culture and humanity.
+Her ongoing project, Chasing Coal, is based on memories and images of the coal industry and her family's past coal mining company in northeastern Pennsylvania.
 The ongoing project deals with the after-effects of mining and social interactions in that environment.

-Susan Moffat has studied under Maggie Steber, Emmet Gowin, Olivia Parker, and many others.
+Susan Moffat has studied under Maggie Steber, Amber Bracken, Danny Wilcox Frazer, Emmet Gowin, Olivia Parker, and many others.
 She has exhibited in galleries in the USA; Quebec, Canada; Lisbon, Portugal; and Canary Islands, Spain.

 Etched in my memory are radios playing a jingle that ended with "You'll enjoy the best in heating, live in comfort day and night...
 Moffat Premium Anthracite."
 I remember driving past the massive culm dump in Dunmore on the way into Scranton, the sulfur smell of it burning a place in my hippocampus.

 When asking the daughter of one of Moffat's miners how she felt about coal, she said that even though her father died of black lung and had, at one point, been buried by a landslide of coal breaking all of his ribs, it was a job and she said that that was the way it was.

 Through the lens, the work shows the area's struggles and strengths and examines both sides, including the beauty of crumbling historic architecture and landscape, and the hard lines etched into the faces of the people.

 Most recently, I connected with and photographed active surface-miners.
 Rarely deep mining, strip mining is less dangerous for the workers, but more visible to the land.
 There is effort to reclaim that land and replant in an effort to repair.
 I continue to unveil the story.